ros-controls/ros2_control/doc/introspection.rst

 - Any variable that can be cast to a double is suitable for registration.
 - A function that returns a value that can be cast to a double is also suitable for registration.
-- Variables of complex structures can be registered by having defined introspection for its every internal variable.
+- Variables of complex structures can be registered by having defined introspection for their every internal variable.
 - Introspection of custom types can be done by defining a `custom introspection function <https://github.com/pal-robotics/pal_statistics/blob/humble-devel/pal_statistics/include/pal_statistics/registration_utils.hpp>`_.

   .. note::